Anatomy and Regenerative Biology

 ANAT 6130.
 Clinically Oriented Human Embryology.
 3 Credits.

 The mechanisms of human embryology with clinical correlations of embryological development.
 Developmental control mechanisms and development of basic organ systems.
 Molecular control of development.
 Assisted reproductive technologies.
 Congenital birth defects.
 Demonstration labs and online animations for clinical correlates.
-Restricted to Students enrolled in Graduate Certificate in Anatomical and Translational Sciences only.
-Recommended background: Introductory course in biology or its equivalent.
+Restricted to students enrolled in the Graduate Certificate in Anatomical and Translational Sciences program.
+Recommended background: introductory course in biology or its equivalent.
+Same as ANAT 2130.

 ANAT 6150.
 Clinically Oriented Human Microscopic Anatomy.
 3 Credits.

 The normal histological structure of cells, tissues, and organs of the human body with emphasis on clinical relevance.
 Because there is an inseparable relationship between structure and function, emphasis is placed on structural/functional correlates at both the light and electron microscopic levels.
 Descriptions of alterations in normal histology through disease or injury provide an understanding of the etiology of various disease states.
 Integration of histological concepts with clinical correlates.
-Restricted to Graduate Certificate in Anatomical and Translational Sciences.
-Prerequisites: Introductory Biology for Science or non-Science Majors.
+Prerequisites: BISC 1111 and BISC 2202.
+Restricted to students in either the Graduate Certificate in Anatomical and Translational Sciences (GCATS) or Special Master's in Anatomical and Translational Sciences (M-ATS) program.

 ANAT 6160.
 Clinically Oriented Human Functional Neuroanatomy.
 3 Credits.

 Structure/function relationships of the human central and peripheral nervous systems and clinical correlations of diseases or injuries whose occurrence or expression has an abnormal impact on the normal structure/function relationship.
 Integration of neuroanatomy concepts with contemporary clinical neuroscience.
 Demonstrations of human brain material in the anatomy lab.
-Restricted to Graduate Certificate in Anatomical and Translational Sciences only.
 Prerequisites: Introductory Biology for Science or non-Science Majors.
+Restricted to students enrolled in the Graduate Certificate in Anatomical and Translational Sciences program.

 ANAT 6181.
 Clinically Oriented Human Gross Anatomy.
 3 Credits.